Blue Murder (album): Release and promotion

 Blue Murder was released on 24 April 1989.
 To promote the record, the band made appearances on MTV's Hard 60 and The Big Al Show, hosted by "Weird Al" Yankovic.
 They then embarked on an American tour supporting Bon Jovi.
 Later they performed on a triple-bill tour with Billy Squier and King's X. Blue Murder also played several headline dates in America and Japan.
 Due to unspecified management issues, a European tour never materialized.

 Blue Murder reached number 45 on the UK Albums Chart.
 It debuted at number 172 on the Billboard 200 chart, eventually peaking at number 69 in June 1989.
 According to Carmine Appice, the album only sold around 150,000 copies in the United States.
 Worldwide, the record sold approximately 500,000 copies, according to John Sykes.
 In 2013, Blue Murder was reissued by Rock Candy Records.
 The reissue featured a remastered version of the album, a 3,500 word essay by Malcolm Dome and an interview with John Sykes.
 The initial pressings listed a tenth song, titled "Cold Harbor", as part of the content.
 This was, however, a misprinting and no such song appears on the album.

 Blue Murder's success fell short of expectations, as the sales for their debut album disappointed both the band and label.
 Sykes felt that Geffen did not properly promote the group, stating in 1999: "I think they were trying to get me and David [Coverdale] back together.
 They wanted me to get back with the 'winning formula'.
 But the wounds were too fresh.
 I stayed with the same label.
 In hindsight, I would have done better with a different label."
 Sykes also speculated that the heaviness of the record and a lack of a clear hit single contributed to its failure.
 Carmine Appice pointed to a lack of clear management as another contributing factor.
-Initially, the band were managed by a three-person team led by Sykes' stepfather.
+Initially, the band were managed by a three-person team led by Sykes's stepfather.
 As Blue Murder were about to go on tour, however, they were fired.
 Eventually, the band hired Bruce Allen to manage them, but by this point Appice said "it was too late" and the album had already underperformed.
-John Kalodner felt that Blue Murder's failure boiled down to John Sykes not being a strong enough frontman.
+John Kalodner felt that Blue Murder's failure boiled down to John Sykes not being a strong enough frontman, even though it was Kalodner who recommended Sykes to be the frontman.